barrelstrength/PhpStorm-Live-Templates-Twig-Extended/README.md

 ## Installation

-Copy the `Twig - Extended.xml` file to the location where PhpStorm stores Live Templates on your operating system.
-The PhpStorm docs provide [instructions on sharing Live Templates](https://www.jetbrains.com/help/phpstorm/sharing-live-templates.html) on OSX, Windows, and Linux.
+Copy the Live Template group configuration files to the `templates` folder in the location where PhpStorm stores Live Templates on your operating system.
+Live template group configuration files are stored in the templates directory of the [IDE configuration directory](https://www.jetbrains.com/help/phpstorm/tuning-the-ide.html#config-directory).
+If a `templates` folder doesn't exist in your configuration directory, go ahead and create it.

+### Live Template group configuration files

+- Twig - Extended.xml

 Visit `Preferences->Editor->Live Templates` and ensure that the **Twig - Extended** Live Templates are enabled.